-Acute emotional stressors (eg, job loss, hospitalization) can cause insomnia.
+Acute emotional stressors (eg, job loss, hospitalization, a death in the family) can cause insomnia.
 Symptoms typically remit shortly after the stressors abate; insomnia is usually transient and brief.
-Nevertheless, if daytime sleepiness and fatigue develop, especially if they interfere with daytime functioning, short-term treatment with hypnotics is warranted.
+Nevertheless, if daytime sleepiness and fatigue develop, especially if they interfere with daytime functioning, short-term treatment with hypnotics at bedtime is warranted.
 Persistent anxiety may require specific treatment.

 Insomnia, regardless of cause, may persist well beyond resolution of precipitating factors, usually because patients feel anticipatory anxiety about the prospect of another sleepless night followed by another day of fatigue.
 Typically, patients spend hours in bed focusing on and brooding about their sleeplessness, and they have greater difficulty falling asleep in their own bedroom than falling asleep away from home.